- Set up cron

 - Mail Log

 Magento 2 Follow Up Email allows you to automatically send emails to your customers according to multiple triggering events and flexible conditions.
-The detailed statistics, A/B tests, advanced email templates, rich configuration and timing options make the entire process of communications precisely targeted and highly efficient.
+The detailed statistics, A/B tests, advanced email templates, rich configuration and timing options make your email marketing campaigns precisely targeted and highly efficient.

 Thank you for choosing Aheadworks!